cuba-platform/cuba-dnd/README.md

 deleteButton.setIcon("font-icon:TIMES");
 ```

-For delete button create BaseAction.
-The logic of deletion is implemented a little later:
+Create BaseAction for the delete button.
+We'll implement the logic of deletion a bit later:

 ```Java
 BaseAction action = new BaseAction("remove") {